 this loop is widely considered to be the easiest way to climb Mt.
 Washington, although it is still considered very difficult; along this trip, you'll see Gem Pool, the falls of Ammonoosuc Ravine (assuming you don't miss the short spur trail to see them), and also the AMC Lakes of the Clouds Hut; typically snow free from June through late September, although Mt.
 Washington can see snow any day of the year (snow in July/August is very rare)

 Beaver Brook Cascades & Mt.
-Moosilauke 7.6 miles
+Moosilauke rating 7.6 miles

 round-trip